eligugliotta/tarc/README.md

 TArC is a snapshot of the Arabish use in different web contexts, during a period of ten years, until 2020.

-TArC texts have been  extracted from social media for an ammount of 43 313 tokens.
-Each text has been extracted together with the user's **metadata** when publically shared.
+TArC texts have been  extracted from social media for an amount of 43 313 tokens.
+Each text has been extracted together with the user's **metadata** when publicly shared.
 The metadata consists in:
 * **The municipality of provenance**
 * **Age range**: [-25],[25-35],[35-50],[50+]